DIY yarn wreath with rosettes

 (one of my new faves of these two!)

 Ted did take some of his own shots of Shailo while I was but I only uploaded my shots.
-He may post a few of his shots on his photo blog if you want to pop by.
+He may post a few of his shots on if you want to pop by.

 {Happy Valentine’s Day}